Improving uptake of cervical screening in people with severe mental illness using tailored text message reminders

 4. Number of missing phone numbers recorded in GP records during recruitment window recorded by iPLATO

-5. Number of participants where Cervical Screening status is missing in GP records at 18 weeks post intervention recorded by iPLATO
+5. Number of participants where Cervical Screening status is missing in GP records at 18 weeks post-intervention recorded by iPLATO

-7. Number of participants who access the tool/ click on the link in the text (and the no. times they click on the link) recorded at intervention date
+7. Number of participants who access the tool/ click on the link in the text (and the no. times they click on the link) recorded at the intervention date

 8. Costs incurred recorded via resource use proforma completed by iPLATO and GP staff at the end of the study